Ostrý Kameň – castle

 Current state

-The lower castle has been preserved in the form of fragments of defensive walls and towers.
-Only relics of foundations and stumps of the walls remained from the buildings.
-The condition of the upper castle is even worse.
-Only the four-sided tower and the western wall of the house, as well as the remains of the cylindrical tower are recognizable.
-Entrance to the castle is free.
+Ostrý Kameň has survived to modern times in the form of a heavily degraded ruin, hidden among densely growing trees and shrubs, whose roots burst the weakened structures.
+The lower ward has survived in the form of fragments of defensive walls and towers.
+Only relics of foundations and stumps of walls remained from the buildings.
+The condition of the upper ward is even worse.
+At first glance, only the gate tower and the western wall of the dwelling house are recognizable, as well as the remains of a cylindrical tower.
+Architectural details in the form of window openings and arrowslits, or single consoles, are scarce.
+The entire picturesque complex requires urgent renovation and strengthening of the preserved fragments.
+Admission to the castle grounds is free.

 show this monument on map